ImageMagick/Usage-Markdown/bugs/future/index.md

 ### Shadow controls in Montage (interface change - require major release)

-Add some control to shadows within "`montage`" to allow user defined hard or soft shadows in a simular way that the new "`convert`", "`-shadow`" operator does.
+Add some control to shadows within "`montage`" to allow user defined hard or soft shadows in a similar way that the new "`convert`", "`-shadow`" operator does.

 No suggestions as to implimentation, as "`montage`" "`-shadow`" setting should probably remain a boolean on/off operator, unless it is added as part of a major version number release.

-Simularly add some extra framing controls, would be nice if more that a single number is given.
+Similarly add some extra framing controls, would be nice if more that a single number is given.

 ------------------------------------------------------------------------